On the circular correlation coefficients for bivariate von Mises distributions on a torus: Circular correlation coefficients for bivariate von Mises sine and cosine distributions

-This section presents the main results of this paper.
-We derive analytic expressions for $\rho_{\js}$ and $\rho_{\fl}$ for both von Mises sine and cosine models in Theorem~\ref{thm_vms} and \ref{thm_vmc}.
-The expressions for the marginal circular variances are also provided for completeness.
-The proofs are based on a series of technical results, which we state and prove in Propositions~\ref{prop_vms_results}-\ref{prop_vmc_results} in Appendix~\ref{appen_tech_results}.
+We begin by deriving analytic expressions for $\rho_{\js}$ and $\rho_{\fl}$ for both von Mises sine and cosine models in Theorem~\ref{thm_vms} and \ref{thm_vmc}.
+The expressions for the marginal circular variances are also provided for completeness.\footnote{Circular variance is defined for an angular variable $\Theta$ as $\var(\Theta) = 1-E(\cos(\Theta))$ (see, e.g.,~\cite{jammalamadaka:2001}).
+Expressions for $\var(\Theta)$ and $\var(\Phi)$ for the von Mises sine distribution were first provided in \citet{singh:2002}.} The proofs are based on a series of technical results, which we state and prove in Propositions~\ref{prop_vms_results}-\ref{prop_vmc_results} in Appendix~\ref{appen_tech_results}.
 We then establish connections between the signs of the ``covariance'' parameters in the original models, and the sign of the corresponding $\rho_{\js}$ (Corollary~\ref{cor_js_sign}).
 This is followed by Corollary~\ref{cor_fl_js_reln} exhibiting a mathematical relationship between $\rho_{\fl}$ and $\rho_{\js}$.
 We make a few interesting remarks which provide deeper insights to the behaviors of the two correlation coefficients under the sine and cosine models.
-Finally, in Corollaries~\ref{cor_circ_lin_reln_vmsin} and \ref{cor_circ_lin_reln_vmcos}, we provide sufficient conditions for $\rho_{\fl}$ and $\rho_{\js}$ to be approximately equal, and well-approximated by simple closed form functions of $\kappa_1$, $\kappa_2$ and $\lambda$ or $\kappa_3$.
+Finally, in Corollaries~\ref{cor_circ_lin_reln_vmsin} and \ref{cor_circ_lin_reln_vmcos}, we provide sufficient conditions for $\rho_{\fl}$ and $\rho_{\js}$ to be approximately equal, and well-approximated by simple closed form functions of $\kappa_1$, $\kappa_2$ and $\kappa_3$.